 Develop Your Own Book Review Outlet

 Once you've got the hang of reviewing books, you'll want to develop a site or niche where you can publish your work yourself, such as a fan page or a blog.
 It helps to establish you as an expert, and puts the focus on you as a reviewer/brand, as opposed to Amazon reviews, which people may not associate as much with the review authors.
-It also serves to gather your prose/writing in one area/profile, which you can then use later on as evidence of your beautiful prose style and sparkling reviewer's wit.
+It also serves to gather your prose/writing in one area/profile, which you can then use later as evidence of your skills.

-We recommend starting a book review blog, as you are in full control, and may even be able to monetize the site and begin earning pay for your reviews that much earlier.
-Also, you can then open your blog/site up to authors who are seeking reviews or doing blog tours.
-It might mean that you'll then start getting your books for free from the author/publishers.
-It also means that you'll be privy to brand new releases- ones that may not even be available to the public yet.
-Again, this will serve to underline you as an expert.
+Starting a book review blog puts you in full control, and you may begin earning pay for your reviews that much earlier.
+Also, you can then open your blog/site to authors who are seeking reviews or doing blog tours.
+It might mean you'll then start getting your books for free from the author/publishers.
+It also means you'll be privy to new releases—previews that may not be available to the public yet.
+Again, this will serve to build your expert credentials.
 Another bonus is that you begin to build relationships with those authors/publishers.

-Often, the books that you receive from these relationships and from places like BookSneeze are Advanced Readers Copies.
+Often, the books you receive from these relationships are Advance Reader Copies.
 It is a "rough draft" of the book produced for first readers and reviewers.
-These ARCs costs less to produce and can be sent out early, even if the final book isn't completely done.
-Also, ARCs can't be sold/resold on Amazon.com.
-It helps keep the new releases under wraps and keeps the profits with the publisher!
+These cost less to produce and can be sent out early, even if the final book isn't completely done.

 If you can cultivate a relationship with a publisher at this point, you may have the good fortune of being put on their marketing/publicity list.
-It means that they'll send you emails or catalogs asking you which of their new releases you'd like a copy of.
-What a book lovers dream!
+It means they'll send you emails or catalogs asking you which of their new releases you'd like to receive.

 Gather Your Documents Together

-It is now almost time to start chasing those paid opportunities.
-But, you need to prepare!
-Gather together your best reviews- the ones in which your prose just flows, and your passion is evident.
+It is now almost time to start chasing paid opportunities.
+Gather together your best reviews—the ones in which your prose just flows, and your passion is evident.
 Format them attractively and save them as a PDF.
-Also, if this particular review is on a site, save the URL, too, as some book reviewing jobs ask for links.
+Also, if this particular review is on a website, save the URL, too, as some book reviewing jobs ask for links.

 Next, prepare a resume focusing first on your book reviewing credits and skills, and second on your other writing credits and skills.
-Yes, it's true, some outlets who are in a position to pay book reviewers may request a traditional resume.
-However, they're not looking for a list of every job you've had in the past 5 to 10 years.
-They're looking for evidence of your writing/reviewing ability.
+Some outlets that are in a position to pay book reviewers may request a traditional resume.
+However, they're not looking for a list of every job you've had in the past 10 years.
+They want evidence of your writing/reviewing ability.

 Pursue Paid Book Reviewing Jobs/Projects

-It's time to start making some dough.
-Even if you're hoping to focus on reviewing for specific magazines, or reviewing for a particular leader in the industry, We recommend that you build up your credentials and give yourself some monetary encouragement by getting some paid work.
+Even if you're hoping to focus on reviewing for specific magazines, or reviewing for a particular leader in the industry, build up your credentials by getting some paid work.

 Look for specific freelance writing jobs that ask for book reviewers.
-Yes, there are a few here and there.
-We run into this request at least once a month through my established freelance writing jobs lists.
-If you find an opportunity that you want to take up, respond specifically (tailor your cover letter) and quickly (as these guys get inundated fast).
+If you find an opportunity you want to take up, respond specifically (tailor your cover letter) and quickly (as these guys get inundated fast).
 Don't be discouraged if you don't get a response.
 It is a volume game.
-When someone puts such an attractive job out there on the WWW, they likely have their pick of the litter.
-Keep trying.

 One side note here.
-There are often authors or companies that pay reviewers for positive reviews.
+Some authors and companies pay for positive reviews.
 It is an ethical consideration for you if you want to continue and be accepted in the book reviewing field.
-Generally, a reviewer is thought to be an impartial source.
+Generally, a professional reviewer is expected to be an impartial source.

-Now that you're an established book reviewer with a few (paid) clips in your portfolio, the next level could be getting your reviews placed in publications- both print and online.
-It might net you a wider audience, and certain publications net you some cred as a writer/reviewer.
-Also, print publications may pay a bit better, too.
-When I say "publications," I am including the big guys here: Booklist from the ALA, Kirkus Reviews and Publisher's Weekly.
-Of course, you may want to start smaller, such as with a regional rag, and build up to the power players, right?
+Now that you're an established book reviewer with a few paid clips in your portfolio, the next level is getting your reviews placed in publications—both print and online.
+It might net you a wider audience, and certain publications gain you some credibility as a writer/reviewer.
+Also, print publications may pay a bit better.
+Aim for the big guys: Booklist from the American Library Association, Kirkus Reviews, and Publishers Weekly.
+You can start with a regional publication and build up.

-Next, you want to query magazines There might be a bit of variety.
+Next, you want to query magazines.
+There might be a bit of variety.
 For example, some editors may want to see the review in total, as opposed to pitch or query letters.
-Some may list you as an ongoing potential reviewer, one in a pool, and send you books that match your stated interests or expertise areas every so often.
+Some may list you as an ongoing potential reviewer, and send books that match your stated interests or expertise areas.
 Some may come to you with potential titles, whereas some may let you pitch titles that you think their readership would like.

 Keep Current and Get Educated

 Retain your status as a paid, professional book reviewer by staying current and relevant in the field.
 Keep on top of new releases, specifically those in your favorite genres.
-In addition, most major book sites like Amazon and Barnes and Noble have sections regarding upcoming releases.
-Following publishers on Twitter, or signing up for their marketing emails may also result in insider scoops.
+In addition, most major book sites like Amazon and Barnes & Noble have sections regarding upcoming releases.
+Follow publishers on Twitter, or sign up for their marketing emails to get insider scoops.

-In addition, consider joining the National Book Critics Circle, a professional association for book reviewers.
+Consider joining the National Book Critics Circle, a professional association for book reviewers.
 They offer education and networking resources for reviewers, along with updated listings of potential outlets.
-Wondering why this recommendation is at the end of your process?
-It's because the NBCC is open to professional reviewers who can show published review clips.
-Now, that's a great club to join!
+The NBCC is open to professional reviewers who can show published review clips.
+It's a club you want to be in.